 3/31/21- West Hollywood eviction moratorium expires (unless further extended)

 3/31/21- CA state commercial eviction moratorium ends.

-9/30/21- California eviction moratorium set to expire (unless further extended)
+9/30/21- California eviction moratorium set to expire (not set to be extended)

 9/30/21- LA County eviction moratorium expires (unless further extended)